Ah, That Girl. She’s got a defined waist, hair that looks styled even when it’s not, and a noticeable lack of kid throw-up on her sweater.

 It’s easy to believe that Everyone Else is doing so much better than you.

 After all, everybody’s social media feed tells you something different.
-Between Instagram and the fitness magazines and the “best booty beach body bikini bonanza” campaigns, it can seems like Everyone Else can handle their lives.
+Between Instagram and the fitness magazines and the “best booty beach body bikini bonanza” campaigns, it can seem like Everyone Else can handle their lives.

 Everyone Else is losing weight or gaining muscle or getting fitter so much faster and more effortlessly than you.